Paula-ca/Delivery_order_price_calculator/README.md

 **How It Works:**

-  - The user sends a GET request to the DOPC endpoint, providing the required query parameters (venue_slug, cart_value, user_lat, and user_lon).
+  1. The user sends a GET request to the DOPC endpoint, providing the required query parameters (venue_slug, cart_value, user_lat, and user_lon).

-  - The service processes the request, validates the inputs, and then fetches data from the external Home Assignment API to calculate the delivery fee and distance.
+  2. The service processes the request, validates the inputs, and then fetches data from the external Home Assignment API to calculate the delivery fee and distance.

-  - The service calculates the total price, including any applicable small order surcharges, and then sends the response in the specified JSON format.
+  3. The service calculates the total price, including any applicable small order surcharges, and then sends the response in the specified JSON format.

-**Notes**
+**Notes:**

   - The DOPC service integrates with external APIs to fetch real-time venue data and calculate delivery charges.
 These external APIs may be subject to availability or changes in their structure.